What are the CDL classifications and their meaning?

 Steps towards a CDL include:

-Truck driving schools are out there to help you prepare you to become a safe commercial truck driver.
-Trucking schools like NETTTS can give you behind the wheel training to help safely operate an 18-wheeler.
-You will also use them as a sponsor for your CDL road test!
+Truck driving schools are out there to help you prepare you for the state CDL exam.
+Trucking schools like NETTTS can give you behind the wheel training to help learn how to safely operate an 18-wheeler.
+You may also use them as a sponsor for your CDL road test by using their equipment for the test.
 Remember that each state has its own processes to getting the CDL so make sure to do your research!

-Think about what you want to do once you have your CDL.
-Depending on the kind of truck you plan to drive, you may need a different CDL.
-Also consider the fact that if you have a Class A license, you can also drive Class B trucks.
-With a Class B license, you can only drive Class B trucks.
-Think not only about what you want to drive right after getting a CDL, but also 5 years down the road.
+Think about what you want to do after your CDL training.
+What kind of truck are you planning to drive?
+Also consider the fact that Class A license holders can also drive Class B trucks.
+But with a Class B license, they can only drive Class B trucks.
+Think not only about what your plans are right after CDL training, but also several years down the road.
 Make sure you know your end game so you can prepare appropriately.

 Just as you did years ago when you were getting your Driver’s License, you will need to have your Commercial Learners’ permit in order to hit the roads.
 A learners’ permit means you can practice driving a CDL truck on public roads with a qualified CDL holder sitting next to you.
 With NETTTS, you don’t have to get your permit before coming to school.
-We will help you study for the permit test and make sure you are prepared as you begin school.
-After that it’s time to learn and then go on the road with our instructors, so you can have behind the wheel experience.
+We will help you study for the permit test and begin to prepare you for it once you begin school.
+After that it’s time to learn and then eventually go on the road with our instructors to gain behind the wheel experience.

 Most types of commercial drivers’ licenses permits will require a Department of Transportation (DOT) issued medical card, which means you will be required to pass a DOT physical.
 This is designed to make sure you are in good physical health and are able to safely operate a CDL vehicle.

 After your training, each driver will need to pass a CDL exam that consists of three parts: Vehicle Inspection Test (pre-trip), Basic Controls Test (maneuvers), and a Road Test (driving).
-At New England Tractor Trailer Training School, our students are taught everything from general knowledge of air brake systems and combination vehicles, to road side inspections, and are have practiced driving our trucks on city streets, rural roads, and highways with guidance from our trainers.
-They are allowed to practice their skills for as long as needed prior to taking their CDL test.
+At New England Tractor Trailer Training School our students are exposed during their training to general knowledge of air brake systems and combination vehicles, road side inspections, and much more.
+Training includes driving our trucks on city streets, rural roads, and highways with guidance from our trainers.
+They are able to practice these skills prior to taking their CDL test.

-You passed – congratulations!
-Some states will issue your CDL to you that same day, while others assign a temporary CDL and then send it to you in the mail.
-Regardless make sure that everything – all spellings of your name and address – is correct before you leave the building!
+Some states will issue your CDL to you that same day.
+Others may assign a temporary CDL and then send it to you in the mail.
+Regardless make sure that everything – all spellings of your name and address – is correct before leaving the building!